zfh1005/sdk/runtime/vm/service/service.md

 2.0 | Describe protocol version 2.0.
 3.0 | Describe protocol version 3.0.
 Added UnresolvedSourceLocation.
 Added Sentinel return to getIsolate.
 Add AddedBreakpointWithScriptUri.
 Removed Isolate.entry.
 The type of VM.pid was changed from string to int.
 Added VMUpdate events.
 Add offset and count parameters to getObject() and offset and count fields to Instance.
 Added ServiceExtensionAdded event.
 3.1 | Add the getSourceReport RPC.
 The getObject RPC now accepts offset and count for string objects.
 String objects now contain length, offset, and count properties.
+3.2 | Isolate objects now include the runnable bit and many debugger related RPCs will return an error if executed on an isolate before it is runnable.
+3.3 | Pause event now indicates if the isolate is paused at an await, yield, or yield* suspension point via the 'atAsyncSuspension' field.
+Resume command now supports the step parameter 'OverAsyncSuspension'.
+A Breakpoint added synthetically by an 'OverAsyncSuspension' resume command identifies itself as such via the 'isSyntheticAsyncContinuation' field.

 [discuss-list]: https://groups.google.com/a/dartlang.org/forum/#!forum/observatory-discuss